AusClimateService/bias-correction-data-release/README.md

 AGCD-05i is the AGCD 0.05 x 0.05 degrees spatial grid: 691 latitudes (112.00 to 156.25 East), 886 longitudes (10.0 to 44.5 South).

-The rationale for processing two observational datasets is that BARRA-R2 provides a consistent product across all variables, while having AGCD available for temperature and precipitation caters to users who don't require consistency across many variables and just want the (arguably) superior observational underpinning.
+The rationale for bias correcting against two different observational datasets is that BARRA-R2 provides a consistent product across all variables, while having AGCD available for temperature and precipitation caters to users who don't require consistency across many variables and just want the (arguably) superior observational underpinning.